 - Car parking areas are available at the Brisbane Cruise Terminal and at the "retail and dining precinct".
 The number of parking spaces is 350 (some shaded).
 However, both car parks are short-term only and free of charge up to 3 hours.

 - The list of available long term car parks in the area (which is close to Brisbane Airport) includes: Portside Parking, Abel Park, Kingsford Smith Parking, Brisbane Airport Parking, Gateway Parking, Alpha Car Parking.
 Each of those has a website and also offers car cleaning services (for a fee).
 Some of those even offer car repair services.

-Brisbane port beside its cruise terminal also has facilities to handle cargo ships (oil tankers, bulk carriers and container vessels) and dry dock facilities for major marine vessel refurbishments and repairs.
+Brisbane port, beside its cruise terminals, also has facilities to handle cargo ships (oil tankers, bulk carriers and container vessels) and dry dock facilities for major marine vessel refurbishments and repairs.

 - UN-LOCODE (United Nations location code) - AUBNE